jonasrk/berlin-guide/README.md

 ## Understand Berlin

 - Former division: You will have a much richer experience if you try to understand how the mechanics of the German division (1949-1990) worked.
-You can see countless things everywhere you look that can be explain by Berlin having been two (very different cities) not so long ago.
+You can see countless things everywhere you look that can be explained by Berlin having been two (very different cities) not so long ago.
 While moving around in the city, try to understand if you're positioned in former East- or West-Berlin.

 ## Transportation